thepsauce/tag/README.md

 ### Integration with yazi

-Using the [yazi](https://yazi-rs.github.io/) file manager, you can put the `tag.yazi` directory into `.config/yazi/plugins/tag.yazi` (best to put the repo somewhere and then create this as symlink for updates).
+Using the [yazi](https://yazi-rs.github.io/) file manager, you can put the `tag.yazi` directory into `.config/yazi/plugins/tag.yazi` (best to put the repository somewhere (I keep mine in ~/.repos) and then create this as symlink for updates).

 Then create a keybind to call the plugin, for example:
 ```toml